CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 Traversal
 ====================
+A traversal is an action that traverses the tree and performs operations on some or all nodes in the tree.
+As a result, a traversal can be used to change the AST in a structured manner.
-A traversal can defined a unique id, info string and the nodes to traverse.
+A traversal has a name, a unique id, the nodes to traverse, and an optional info string and traversal data.
 The nodes are in the form of a set expression and can use defined nodesets.

 .. code-block:: text